LovelaceAcademy/Learn/_posts/2021-10-25-nft-minting-guide.markdown

 ```bash
 cardano-cli transaction txid --tx-file mint.txsigned
 ```
 This can be used to verify the result in a testnet block explorer like [Cardanoscan](https://testnet.cardanoscan.io/) or [ADATools](https://testnet.adatools.io/transactions) through a direct search of the transaction ID above.
-For example the output of this example can be seen on [ADATools](https://testnet.adatools.io/assets/asset1jm835pesygslwkxqzm345sl86dxalh64t9nxwd).
+For example the output of this example can be [seen here](https://testnet.adatools.io/assets/asset1jm835pesygslwkxqzm345sl86dxalh64t9nxwd).

 ## Explore Token Builders
-Alternatively you can use the following tools (for a fee) to mint your own tokens without having to use the CLI commands against a full node.
+Alternatively you can use the following tools {% include tooltips/basic.html tooltip="for a fee" content="tools" %}
+ to mint your own tokens without having to use the CLI commands against a full node.
 - [Tokhun](https://tokhun.io/account/assets/mint-nft)
 - [NFT Maker](https://www.nft-maker.io/)
 - [Cardano Token and NFT Builder](https://cardano-native-token.com/)